bitovi/github-actions-docker-publish/README.md

 ## Example 1

-This will checkout the code, build, tag and push using the default tags
+This will checkout the code, build, tag and push using the default tags.

 ```yaml
 -   uses: bitovi/github-actions-docker-publish@1.0.0